ankandas101/student-management-system-using-php/README.md

 2. Start Apache and MySQL.
 3. Past those file in to htdocs\(any folder)
 4. Database Configuration Open phpmyadmin
-5. Create Database named "admission"
+5. Create Database named "smsProject"
 6. import our given database (from the database folder)
 7. Now you are live in: http:// localhost/ Folder Name